tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/购买指南/购买公网网络/公网带宽上限_intl_en.md

 The public network inbound bandwidth refers to the bandwidth that flows into CVM instances.
 - If the bandwidth you purchased is greater than 10 Mbps, Tencent Cloud will assign a public network inbound bandwidth equals to the purchased bandwidth.
-- If the bandwidth you purchased is less than 10 Mbps, Tencent Cloud will assign 10-Mbps public network inbound bandwidth.
+- If the bandwidth you purchased is less than or equals to 10 Mbps, Tencent Cloud will assign 10-Mbps public network inbound bandwidth.

 ## Peak Bandwidth
 The peak bandwidth is applicable to both bill-by-traffic and bill-by-bandwidth, but it means differently in these two cases as follows: